But not all controllers are the same.

 Because the controller can handle larger voltages, wiring the solar panels in series is an option.

 Check out our complete guide to wiring your solar panels in series or parallel.
-It covers mixed panels too and includes an interactive calculator to find the most efficient setup for your array.
+It covers mixed panels too and includes an interactive calculator to find the most efficient setup for your solar array.

 In summary though, a series array will provide a high enough voltage to charge the batteries for longer than if they were wired in parallel.